t-detlefsen/plant-irrigator/README.md

 | 1/4" PVC Tubing | N/A | 1 |

 ### Message Format
-In order to communicate to node-RED using MQTT, the messages have to be formatted as shown below.
+In order to communicate to Node-RED using MQTT, the messages have to be formatted as shown below.
 ```
 {
   "_msgid": 1,